Netgear WN2500RP WiFi Extender Review

-We bought the Netgear WN2500RP dual band N600 WiFi range extender some years ago.
-We got it to strengthen wireless network coverage throughout the garage and the swimming pool area around the back yard.
+Gives our assessment of this device in this Netgear WN2500RP WiFi extender review.
+Now we bought this extender some years ago.
+We got it to strengthen WiFi coverage throughout the garage and the swimming pool area.
+Worked pretty well over all.

-Problems that the Netgear WN2500RP WiFi Extender Solves
+Netgear WN2500RP WiFi Extender Review: The Problems This Extender Solves

 Weak and Spotty WiFi